"As long as you have certain desires about how it ought to be you can't see how it is.”

 I just kicked the can down the road.

-Yet, as the quotes above indicate, even your!
-In fact, at a certain level even "knowing" itself can stem from deep models of how we want it be, not from an accurate perception of the way it is.
+Yet, as the quotes above indicate, even those ideas about how it "ought to be," no matter how heartfelt, can problematic!
+At a certain level even "knowing" itself can stem from deep models of how we want it be, not from an accurate perception of the way it is.
 Thankfully, the discussion during Monday's Circle added much more depth and subtlety to Jane's exploration.
 Four heads are better than one.
 Hopefully, it was helpful.

 Yet, when push comes to shove, all the words that we use to describe the way it is, all the ideas that we kick around about what we should "do about it" still aren't quite IT.
 In fact, Even IT ain't IT.
 It's more like IS.
 Life is a verb not a noun.